pjfl/p5-html-statetable/README.md

 - row\_count

-    The total row count as return by either the resultset pager object or the prepared resultset count depending on whether paging is enabled
+    The total row count as return by either the resultset pager object or the prepared resultset count depending on whether paging is enabled.
+Lazy immutable positive integer with no initialiser

 - serialisable\_columns

     A lazy hash reference of booleans keyed by column name.
 Indicates that the column is serialisable

+- is\_serialisable\_column

-    Handles `is_serialisable_column` via the hash trait
+    Handled via the hash trait on `serialisable_columns`

 - sort\_column\_name